tailsjs/nodebrawl-core/NIGHTLY.md

 # Nightly Changelogs.
 * If you expirienced some bug, write about it in `Issues`

+### 2023.11.17
+* At most fixed TCP issue with packet merging.
+* If queue will detect incorrect packet, it will report needfull information into `queuebug.txt` file and will turn off server.
+* * You can disable it in `config.json`
+* New config in `config.json`
+* * `disableQueuebugtxtFile` - Disable queue bug report into file?
+Default: `false`.
+Will be removed after `3.0`

 ### 2023.11.15
 * You can now configure the maximum inactivity time of the session.
 * New config in `config.json`